bratekarate/mailnotify/README.md

 # mailnotify
-Fire notifications for when new emails are found in your offline folders.
+Fire notifications when new emails are found in your offline mail folders.

 Dependencies: `inotifywait`